SecondNewtonLaw/Global-Functions-Documentation/Libraries/Input.md

 ## isrbxactive

-Indicates if the game's window is currently in focus
+Indicates if the game's window is currently in focus.

 ```luau
 function isrbxactive(): boolean